EricNavar/drink-tracker/README.md

 - Input drinks throughout your drinking session
 - The app will tell you if you're ahead of schedule on drinking
 - This will be downloadable using the Expo Go app on iPhone or Android
+- Should be easy to use for someone who is very drunk

 # Future Features

-- Should be easy to use for someone who is very drunk
 - Have a button for emergency contacts
 - Specify the volume of the drink and the percentage or the type of drink
-- Be able to log on
+- Account and social features
     - Keep track of your drinking history
     - Add friends
     - Be able to keep track of how much your friends have been drinking.
 View and if allowed, be able to edit their drinking history for the night